SPEAKERS

 University Health Network

-Dr. Stewart received his medical degree at Aberdeen University Medical School and trained in internal medicine and hematology in Glasgow, Kingston, Toronto and Boston.
+Dr. Keith Stewart received his medical degree at the University of Aberdeen Medical School and trained in internal medicine and hematology in Glasgow, Kingston, Toronto and Boston.
 In 2002, he completed a Master of Business Administration at the Ivey Business School, University of Western Ontario.
-Dr. Stewart has served in several healthcare leadership roles across both research and clinical practice in Toronto and at the Mayo Clinic.
-Dr. Stewart returned to Toronto from the Mayo Clinic where he most recently was Director of the Center for Individualized Medicine.
+He has served in several healthcare leadership roles across both research and clinical practice in Toronto and at the Mayo Clinic, where he was recently Director of the Center for Individualized Medicine.

-Dr. Stewart’s own research and clinical practice is focused on the biology, genomics and treatment of Multiple Myeloma.
-He has published over 350 research papers and led numerous clinical trials of novel therapeutics for this disease from first in man to large practice changing studies.
-Dr. Stewart has served on the advisory and medical or scientific boards of many private and public institutions including currently as a non-executive board member of Genomics England.
+Dr. Stewart’s own research and clinical practice is focused on the biology, genomics and treatment of multiple myeloma.
+He has published over 350 research papers and led numerous clinical trials of novel therapeutics for this disease from first-in-human to large practice-changing studies.
+He has served on the advisory and medical or scientific boards of many private and public institutions, including currently as a non-executive board member of Genomics England.

 SESSION CHAIRS